OpenHistoricalDataMap/MapnikTileServer/docs/commands/import_osm.rst

 ``--cache 100000`` set the cache size, how many objects will be hold in ram befor insert them into database.
 The default value is ``100000``.

-``--convert-points`` Points convert will be enabled, if set, only enabled geometries will be converted.
+``--convert_points`` Points convert will be enabled, if set, only enabled geometries will be converted.
 By default, all geometries will be converted..

-``--convert-lines`` Lines convert will be enabled, if set, only enabled geometries will be converted.
+``--convert_lines`` Lines convert will be enabled, if set, only enabled geometries will be converted.
 By default, all geometries will be converted..

-``--convert-polygons`` Polygons convert will be enabled, if set, only enabled geometries will be converted.
+``--convert_polygons`` Polygons convert will be enabled, if set, only enabled geometries will be converted.
 By default, all geometries will be converted..

 Get osm file
 ------------